AnotherCraft/ac-worldgen/docs/tutorial/10_walls.md

 ## Creating loops
 Say we want to create a single closed loop with the walls, creating city/castle walls.
 The structure generation system is tree-based in principle and connecting branches is generally a bit complicated, because they cannot communicate with each other.
 However there are two ways in how such connection/loop could be made:
-1. We could pass the loop end position as a parameter and allow `rule -> void` only on the given position.
+1. We can pass the loop end position as a parameter and allow `rule -> void` only on the given position.
-2. We could utilize the force-overlap area functionality.
+2. We can utilize the force-overlap area functionality.
 3. The system merges two components that are attempted to be spawned on the exact same position, with the exact same orientation and exact same component type.

 Let's try creating a single closed loop of wall using every of the mentioned methods.